Exceptional Care for Patients with Arthritis in Spine

 - Rheumatoid arthritis: An autoimmune disorder where the body attacks and destroys joint cartilage.

-Several factors can increase your risk of developing rheumatoid arthritis or osteoarthritis.
-These include being overweight, menopause, diabetes, genetics, previous injuries and repetitive movements from certain occupations or activities that involve repetitive stress on the spine.
+Several factors can increase your risk of developing arthritis of the spine.
+These include excess weight, menopause, diabetes, genetics, previous injuries and repetitive movements from certain occupations or activities that put excess stress on the spine.

 - Orthopedic surgeons